markusdd/ilo-utils/PREPARATIONS.md

 Make sure you have done/checked the things below, otherwise you might experience issues.

-- set all ilo3 interfaces to enforce AES/DES encrpytion (see file configure-aes-cipher-ilo3), not needed for ilo4/5 (they speak TLSv1.2)
+- set all ilo3 interfaces to enforce AES/DES encrpytion, not needed for ilo4/5 (they speak TLSv1.2)
   - see bottom of README.md about how to do this via CLI if you cannot get to the webpage at all anymore
   - this is required to make any reasonable OpenSSL version work at all, FIPS mode has NOT been tested
 - make sure your iLO interface firmwares are up to date and especially the same (iLO 3 should be at 1.94, iLO 4 min. at 2.79, iLO 5 min. at 2.63)